 This is the story of a conventional granny who one day decided to accompany her grandson to a rock concert.
 That event changed her life forever.

 Ángeles Rodríguez Hidalgo was a humble woman who, when widowed at 41, worked two jobs to raise her five children.
-She lived in the working class Madrid neighborhood of Vallecas, where heavy metal music was popular with young people in 1980s.
+She lived in the working-class Madrid neighborhood of Vallecas, where heavy metal music was popular with young people in the 1980s.